 Definition: You can consider the general rule that when a field from two or more tables contains the same value, and these values are duplicated in both tables, a connection has been made based on this field a many-to-many relationship is created.

 We know, it’s confusing, so here’s a business case example: a hotel can have a data table with reservation data and a table with payment data.
-In both tables the name of the guest is stored.
+In both tables, the name of the guest is stored.
 A guest can have multiple reservations under their name, as well as multiple payments for their stay recorded in their name.
 If a relationship between the reservation and payment table was created based on the guest’s name, a many-to-many relationship would be created (as the guest’s name appears multiple times in each table).

 Negative Consequences: The problem with this kind of relationship is that it can create complex data sets which either: do not return the correct results, or use excessive computing resources and don’t return any results.
-Both scenarios lead to data havoc such as creating duplicates, incorrect results, and performance lags, which is why many people try to avoid many-to-many relationships all together.
+Both scenarios lead to data havoc such as creating duplicates, incorrect results, and performance lags, which is why many people try to avoid many-to-many relationships altogether.

 Resolutions: There are several methods to resolve or bypass a many-to-many relationship that should be chosen based on the business model and the logic of the business questions at hand.
 But, the first step is to test to see if you are dealing with a many-to-many relationship (see next section), and then according to the schema logic, apply the best resolution.
-For a very technical, step-by-step explanation on how to test and resolve M2M relationships, read this post.
-If you want a less technical overview, just keep reading.

-Determine What Kind of Relationship Your In
+Determine What Kind of Relationship You’re In

 You can easily test if a relationship is Many-to-Many by checking the data modeling of the relationship and determining the exact number of unique and duplicate values on each side of the relationship.

 - If you get the same value for both the unique and duplicate values, then there is no duplication, and this relationship is either a One-to-Many or a One-to-One.
 Continuing with our business case, this would mean that all Guest IDs appear only once–making all values unique.
-You can stop investigating at this stage given that even if the other side of the relationship has duplicate values for Guest ID, you’ll still be dealing with a One-to-Many relationship – where the unique values are the ‘Reservations’ side, and the duplicate values are on the ‘Payments’ side.
+You can stop investigating at this stage given that even if the other side of the relationship has duplicate values for Guest ID, you’ll still be dealing with a One to Many relationship – where the unique values are the ‘Reservations’ side, and the duplicate values are on the ‘Payments’ side.

-- If the number of duplicate values are higher than the number of unique values, then this side of the relationship has duplicated values and you will need to investigate the other side of the relationship:
+- If the number of duplicate values is higher than the number of unique values, then this side of the relationship has duplicated values and you will need to investigate the other side of the relationship:

-- If the other side of the relationship yields unique values, this is a one-to-many relationship.
+- If the other side of the relationship yields unique values, this is a one to many relationship.